Stichoza/google-translate-php/README.md

 echo TranslateClient::translate('en', 'ka', 'Hello again');
 ```

-As of v3.2 multiple sentence/array translation is available.
+As of v3.2 multiple sentence/array translation is available. **WARNING: Due to some Google updates, array translation is currently broken.
+Everything else still works fine thanks to awesome guys at #32**

 ```php
 echo $tr->translate(['I can dance', 'I like trains', 'Double rainbow']);